ydkhatri/macOS_FE/NoMountDaemon/README.md

 `sudo cp com.swiftforensics.diskblock.plist /Library/LaunchDaemons/`

-Do not try this on local machine.
+:warning: Do not try this on local machine.
 The daemon is set to deny all internal disk mounts.
+:warning: This method isn't perfect, and there are conditions under which this will fail and disks will be mounted at boot.